ytec-nl/django-mssql/README.rst

 Django Version
 --------------

-The current version of django-mssql supports Django 1.2 thru 1.4.
-Django versions 1.0 and 1.1 are no longer actively supported, but working versions may be found with the tags ``legacy-1.0`` and ``legacy-1.1``.
+The current version of django-mssql supports Django 1.4 and 1.5.
+If using an older version of Django, you will need to use an earlier version of django-mssql.

 References
 ----------